0xHiteshPatel/appsvcs_integration_iapp/docs/execflow.rst

 The `postdeploy_bundler`_ iCall_ script is scheduled for execution by the Implementation Layer as required.
 The primary purpose of this script is to create L4-7 policy elements (:doc:`policies`) and associate those policies with any required Virtual Servers.
-Execution can be tracked via the mecahnisms detailed in :doc:`logdebug` or via specifc iStat_ keys that are populated at each step of execution of the script.
+Execution can be tracked via the mechanisms detailed in :doc:`logdebug` or via specific iStat_ keys that are populated at each step of execution of the script.
 The iStat_ keys are tied to the Application Service Object (ASO) that is created by the iApp framework for each deployment.
 The iStat keys created are: